Examples of an Illustration Essay

 Great examples of an illustration essay show one specific characteristic of the illustration essay itself.
 This special characteristic is providing a number of vivid illustration examples throughout the essay itself.
 Giving a number of illustrations is actually helping to keep the readers interested and involved.
-Good illustrative essay samples should show the aspect it is designed to show thoroughly – if it is the thesis statement, then the statement should be paramount to the illustrative essay example; the statement should be readily recognizable in both the introduction and the conclusion, and the sample should make it clear how every example given relates back to the thesis statement.
+Good illustrative essay samples should show the aspect it is designed to show thoroughly – if it is the thesis statement, then the statement should be paramount to the illustrative essay example; the statement should be readily recognizable in both the introduction and the conclusion, and the sample should make it clear how every example is given relates back to the thesis statement.

 Similarly, if the focus of the sample is to show the samples and proof more than anything else, then the focus should be entirely on them – how do they answer the thesis statement?
 Where did they come from?
 And so on.
-This can also lead to a sample paper which shows how the paper is best structured.
-While it will primarily focus on the proof that a student can gather for their essay, the focus is on showing how these proofs can be arranged in the most logical manner, and how they fit together to create an essay which illustrates things clearly.
+This can also lead to a sample paper that shows how the paper is best structured.
+While it will primarily focus on the proof that a student can gather for their essay, the focus is on showing how these proofs can be arranged in the most logical manner, and how they fit together to create an essay that illustrates things clearly.

 Differences between Narrative and Illustrative Essays

 If you think about narrative essay type of writing, you will find that writing an illustration essay is a lot like it, yet is should present many instances and visual examples.
 They are both the same in that they have more informal styles than the other essays which students are normally encouraged and asked to write, and they are both slightly freer about the structure that can be used.
-However, there are some fundamental differences which need to be discussed.
+However, there are some fundamental differences that need to be discussed.

 Narrative essays tell a story, primarily – they are not there to prove or disprove a thesis.
-As such, they can be told in the past or present tense, and they can involve characters, people who don’t exist, and all manner of things which would not be found in another essay.
+As such, they can be told in the past or present tense, and they can involve characters, people who don’t exist, and all manner of things that would not be found in another essay.
 Illustration essay samples, and by extension illustration essays themselves, have informal language and a more relaxed sentence structure, but they are always concerned with real and concrete ideas, which does limit what the essays themselves can be about.
-The main difference is that where narrative essays can be completely free in how they are structured, illustrative essays still need to make sense to anybody who is reading them; they need to connect in a way which helps people to understand the central issue, so there does need to be some semblance of structure.
+The main difference is that where narrative essays can be completely free in how they are structured, illustrative essays still need to make sense to anybody who is reading them; they need to connect in a way that helps people to understand the central issue, so there does need to be some semblance of structure.

 Structure of an Illustrative Essay and Examples to Use